blap/GALI/README.md

 - Original Llama:
 ```
 method = "repro_original"
-params = {} # leave it blank.
+params = {} # leave blank.
 ```

 ### 2.3 Run the experiments

-We provide the code for runing the experiments including LongBench, L-Eval, PG19 PPL test, Needle-in-a-stack.
-Users can use the following code to run the experiments and collect the results.
+We provide scripts for running experiments on LongBench, L-Eval, PG19 PPL Test, and Needle-in-a-Stack.
+Users can execute the following commands to run experiments and collect results:

 ```
 # Run the experiments